Achieving Big Results with Little Changes

 Tooth bonding is an exceptionally conservative treatment that can yield big results in the right circumstances.
 It is important to note that this type of restoration is not considered permanent, but can last for many years with proper oral health care.

-Using a series of sculpting and polishing tools, Dr. Benson can make minor alterations in the shape of your teeth to improve the overall look of your smile.
+Using a series of sculpting and polishing tools, your dentist can make minor alterations in the shape of your teeth to improve the overall look of your smile.
 Tooth contouring can address issues such as:

 - Jagged edges